jonesnc/jonesnc.github.io/content/blog/why-your-django-models-dont-show-up-in-pythons-x-importtime-and-how-to-fix-it.md

 Django's use of `import_module()` for dynamic imports makes perfect sense for its architecture, but it creates a blind spot when profiling with `-X importtime`.
 By detecting when profiling is active and switching to `exec()`, we get the best of both worlds: clean dynamic imports in production and full visibility during profiling.

-The investigation journey - from noticing the missing imports, to testing different import methods, to discovering the `sys._xoptions` detection mechanism - shows how understanding Python's import system deeply can help solve real-world debugging challenges.

-Now go forth and profile those Django imports! 🚀

 Happy profiling!